ArthurPog/order-summary-component/README.md

-# Frontend Mentor - Order summary card
+# My third project and solution to the order summary component challenge over at [Frontend Mentor](https://www.frontendmentor.io/challenges)

 ## This was the assignment